Votto, Solano, India homer, Reds rough up Wainwright, Cards - WHIZ News

 The Reds roughed up Adam Wainwright after losing three of their last four games following a season-high, five-game winning streak.

-Paul Goldschmidt, who homered in Tuesday’s All-Star Game, went deep for the second-place Cardinals, who brgan the day trailing NL Central-leading Milwaukee by a half-game.
+Paul Goldschmidt, who homered in Tuesday’s All-Star Game, went deep for the second-place Cardinals, who began the day trailing NL Central-leading Milwaukee by a half-game.

 Wainwright (6-8) was tagged for a season-high seven runs in 5 1/3 innings — as many runs as the veteran right-hander allowed in five May starts.
-He gave up five hits with three walks and two strikeouts.
+He gave up five hits with three walks and two strikeouts while slipping to 0-3 over his last four starts.
+He hasn’t won since June 27.

+Both teams had issues with plate umpire Ryan Additon’s ball-strike calls.
+Cardinal manager Oliver Marmol’s frustration boiled over in the eighth inning, when he was ejected for the second time in his career.

+“It’s tough to evaluate that start,” Marmol said.
+“It was frustrating.
+That game could’ve gone a different way with a couple of strike calls.”

 The Reds led 5-4 in the sixth when Wainwright issued one-out walks to Michael Papierski and Kyle Farmer.
-Naquin greeted Jordan Hicks with a two-run triple and Solano followed with a sacrifice fly.
+Naquin greeted Jordan Hicks with a two-run triple got past diving center fielder and rolled to the wall.
+Solano followed with a sacrifice fly.

+“I’m not an excuse-maker,” Wainwright said.
+“You’ve still got to get outs.
+I walked three guys, and they all scored.
+I gave up two home runs.
+Let’s leave it at that.”

 Reds starter Graham Ashcraft threw a career-high 112 pitches and tied his career high with eight strikeouts over 4 2/3 innings.
 The rookie right-hander allowed seven hits and four runs with three walks.